How Can Synthetic Data Solve the AI Bias Problem?

 Data scientists at MIT found that facial recognition algorithms had higher rates of error when they analyzed faces of minorities (especially minority women), probably due to being predominantly fed with white male faces during the algorithm training.
 Take a look at the actual results below.
 Even without the newly formed problem of facial recognition with face masks, algorithms already struggle to recognize faces of particular groups of people, or anyone who isn’t a white male.

 The problem is evident, and it needs to be dealt with somehow.
 If such problems occur to big data companies, the leaders in everything related to neural networks, data science, and AI, imagine other, smaller learning models.
-Synthetic data represents a potential step forward, so let’s see what it’s all about.
+Synthetic data for machines represents a potential step forward, so let’s see what it’s all about.

 What Is Synthetic Data and How It’s Generated?